saurabhshende13/Static-Website-Hosting-on-AWS-Using-S3-CloudFront-ACM-Route-53-and-AWS-CodePipeline/README.md

 - Go to the CloudFront service in the AWS Management Console.
 - Click on "Create Distribution".
-- Select "Web" and click "Get Started".
-- Set the origin to your S3 bucket.
+- Set the origin to your S3 bucket and tick update s3 bucket policy.
 - Under the "Distribution Settings", add the ACM certificate created earlier.
 - Complete the setup by clicking "Create Distribution".